-3.1.1 Eval Grading of modules
+3.1.1 Eval Grading of courses

-For each module, one or more tests or examinations may be set to test skills and knowledge acquired.
+For each course, one or more tests or examinations may be set to test skills and knowledge acquired.
 It is important to note that students' presence and participation in classes may also be graded, in addition to the classic forms of examination.
-Examinations may take different forms : a final written examination, a final oral examination, continuous or periodic assessment, submission of a dossier, written tests or projects.
-A module is assessed using a grade which is calculated on the basis of the smaller tests which take place during the module.
-The grading system for each module will be indicated in the syllabus for the module.
+Examinations may take different forms: a final written examination, a final oral examination, continuous or periodic assessment, submission of a dossier, written tests or projects.
+A course is assessed using a grade which is calculated on the basis of the smaller tests which take place during the course.
+The grading system for each course will be indicated in the syllabus for the course.

-For each module there is an elimination grade of 7/20.
-Consequently each module for which the student does not achieve a grade higher than 7/20 is considered not only as a fail, even if the average obtained for the semester is equal to or greater than 10/20.
+For each course there is an elimination grade of 7/20.
+Consequently, each course for which the student does not achieve a grade higher than 7/20 is considered not only as a fail, even if the average obtained for the semester is equal to or greater than 10/20.